saturnlighting/literature-review/README.md

 # Findings

-The scientific literature on the intersections of active travel and road lighting is spread across several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology.

 Five main themes were identified among the reviewed papers: 1) active travel behaviour and lighting, 2) active travel collisions and lighting,
 3) active travel, crime and lighting, 4) inequalities in lighting, and
-5) lighting.
+5) proper lighting.
 Some papers focused on more than one of these themes.
 The main themes of focus were proper lighting for active travel, followed by collisions and lighting, and behaviour and lighting.
 One forth of the papers were reviews, the rest were empirical studies.

 The findings organized by these themes are shown below.